Protecting the health of your computer

 Computers are expensive, and with all major purchases you probably want to protect your investment.
 Luckily, it is not difficult to keep your computer healthy and in good working order.
 Maintaining a computer involves three things: keeping it physically clean, protecting it from malware, and backing up important files.

 When dealing with computers, dust isn’t just unattractive—it can potentially destroy parts of your computer.
 By cleaning your computer regularly, you can help to keep it working properly and avoid expensive repairs.
-You can bring your computer into the shop and for $5 we can use our compressor to blow the dust out.
+Canned air is available in our store.
+You can also bring your computer into the shop and for $5 we can use our compressor to blow the dust out.

 A dirty keyboard doesn’t look nice and can cause your keyboard to not work properly.
 Dust, food, liquid, and other particles can get stuck underneath the keys, which can prevent them from working properly.
 Check your owner’s manual to see if the manufacturer has provided you with instructions for your specific keyboard.
 If so, follow them.
 If not, the following steps are basic cleaning tips that can help keep your keyboard clean.